Squirrels may look cute and graceful as they run up the trees in your yard, but they can also be dangerous, destructive, and damn annoying too!

 What Damage Will Squirrels Make in My Attic?

-Squirrels can cause significant damage in the attic, but not all the time.
+Squirrels can cause significant damage in the attic, but not always.
 It depends on their behavioral traits and the presence of electric cabling and PVC pipes or lack thereof.

 1. They’ll chew through wood